 Who are we?

 We are entrepreneurs, artists, volunteers, students, public servants, and professionals in many fields.
-In all stages of life, you will find members to inspire and support your endeavours: Mentoring, After 5 Network, Neighbourhood Groups, Activity & Interest Groups, Monthly Meetings.
+In all stages of life, you will find members to inspire and support your endeavours: Monthly Meetings, Activity & Interest Groups, After 5 Network, Neighbourhood Groups.

 We value education and lifelong learning and create opportunities for continuing education in the company of stimulating women – within the club and internationally via webinars and conferences.